bespoken/bespoken-docs/end-to-end/guide.md

 The filter is a very useful catch-all for handling tricky test cases that are not supported by the YAML test syntax or if you want to fine tune some aspects of the tests.

 ### Replacing values using filter
-If you need to modify certain assertions during the test run, based on the test utterances or external API's you can do it with the test [filter](#filtering-during-test) property implementing the `resolve` method.
+If you need to modify certain assertions during the test run, based on the test utterances or external APIs, you can do it with the test [filter](#filtering-during-test) property by implementing the `resolve` method.

 With it you can have a variable inside the YML file, for example:
 ```yml